lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 docker compose exec -it cme-ctc-db psql -U postgres postgres docker compose stop
 ```

+### Scripts (Windows)

+In theory, any script that [works on Linux](#scripts-linux) should also work on Windows if it consists solely of
+commands that start with `docker compose`, as long as it is in a `.bat` file.
+Repeats of these scripts are thus
+omitted here for brevity.

 # Testing the environment and app (with Docker)